-- What are the benefits and risks of having a PET-CT scan?
+What are the benefits and risks of a PET-CT scan?

-- Is the imaging facility accredited to perform PET-CT scans?
+Is the imaging facility accredited to do PET-CT scans?

-- Does the facility have an emergency response plan if I have an allergic reaction to the contrast material used for the CT scan?
+Does the hospital or imaging center have an emergency plan if I am allergic to the CT dye?

-- When will I learn the test results?
-How will the results be communicated to me?
+When will I learn the test results?
+How will you tell me?

 Who will explain the results to me?